Stagflation: What It Is and Why Retirees Should Care

 There are several warning signs pointing toward a potential stagflation economy.

 Take tariffs, for starters.
-President Trump unveiled sweeping tariffs on most of the world on April 2, announcing a 10% baseline tariff on goods coming into the country but for many countries including China, the European Union, Vietnam and Taiwan its much higher.
+President Trump unveiled sweeping tariffs on most of the world on April 2, announcing a 10% baseline tariff on goods coming into the country.
+But for many countries, including China, the European Union, Vietnam and Taiwan, tariffs are much higher.
+Trump did announce a 90-day pause on tariffs shortly thereafter, but economists are still bracing for the economy to take a hit due to the current administration's policies and a potential trade war with China.

-Government spending, which tends to inject growth into the economy, is a nonstarter as DOGE seeks to reduce what it calls fraud and waste from the federal government's coffers.
+Government spending, which tends to stimulate growth in the economy, is a nonstarter as DOGE seeks to reduce what it calls fraud and waste in the federal government's coffers.

-All of these conditions raise concerns the U.S. economy could be entering a period of stagflation.
+Let's not forget the stock markets and investor portfolios, which are taking a beating, with the Dow Jones Industrial Average, Nasdaq and S&P all set to end April in the red.
+All of these conditions raise concerns that the U.S. economy could be entering a period of stagflation.

-“We’re already seeing indications (of stagflation) with rising inflation and increased market volatility.
+“We’re already seeing indications (of stagflation).
 I think at this point a key unknown is how long is this going to last and how bad will it eventually get,” says David Blanchett, managing director, portfolio manager and head of retirement research for PGIM DC Solutions.

 What stagflation means for retirees